 With the holidays here in full-swing, most sales managers are looking for ways to keep employees focused on the final goal of finishing the year strong.
 Many are also probably looking at their numbers and wondering what they could do better next year.
-Well, there's no time like the present to start focusing on the positives, recognizing the efforts of your employees and structuring a benefits and compensation plan that will propel your teams forward in 2017 like a New Years rocket into the night sky.
+Here are some brilliant tips to finish 2017 strong and start 2018 right.

 1. Focus on the positives